-- Weaknesses: Partners rarely hit modest goals with moderate rewards in weak areas, so be sure to manage your risk correctly.
+- Weaknesses: Partners rarely hit modest goals with moderate rewards in weak areas, so manage your risk correctly.

-Use your partner scoring to model out what specific goals will help you meet your business objectives with these partners
+Use your scoring to model out what specific goals will help you meet your business objectives with these partners.

 Program performance management

-You can now measure a partner’s ability to execute within each area: contribution, consumption, capability, coverage, and commitment and understand the where to focus on improving specific partner performance
+You can now measure a partner’s ability to execute within each area: contribution, consumption, capability, coverage, and commitment, and understand where to focus on improving specific partner performance.

-You have formulated data that points to potential risks and issues at both the partner and territory levels.
+You have formulated data pointing to potential risks and issues at the partner and territory levels.
 You also have four basic strategies to address these risks.
-Now, you must ensure that your channel incentives are driving the right behaviors.
+You must ensure that your channel incentives drive the right behaviors.

 Nearly all channel incentives fit into one of four primary groups:

 Transaction Proficiency: These incentives reward partners based on the mechanics of a deal.
-Reward the sales of a product or winning a specific customer on a targeted account list.
+Reward the sales of a product or win a specific customer on a targeted account list.

 Capacity Development: This type of incentive usually coincides with the launch of a new product.
-These incentives aim to get a partner ready for a specific solution, such as including offsets for training or rebates for the first deals they make with the new product.
+These incentives aim to prepare a partner for a specific solution, including offsets for training or rebates for the first deals they make with the new product.

 Demand Generation: These incentives reward partner leadership (specifically, finding and closing on opportunities.)
 Demand generation incentives often accompany a deal registration system and help offset a partner’s cost of sales, such as offering support to partners that run proof of concepts.

-Performance Attainment: This type of incentive rewards partners for hitting specific, usually time-sensitive, targets such as growing by X percent or selling Y volume on a quarterly or annual basis.
+Performance Attainment: This type of incentive rewards partners for hitting specific, usually time-sensitive, targets such as growing by X percent or selling Y volume quarterly or annually.

-The right partner scoring model helps you shape your mix of incentives.
-Discontinue any programs that aren’t improving a partner score.
+The right scoring model helps you shape your mix of incentives.
+Discontinue any programs that aren’t improving a partner’s score.

 Once a channel chief has taken steps to form a partner community, managing the partners and properly investing resources becomes a challenge.
 Without measurable data to make decisions, channel teams often make the mistake of only focusing on the top-earning partners.
 This creates an unbalanced and underutilized ecosystem that is not achieving growth potential.

 Attaching a reliable metric to partners is key to maintaining and improving your channel health.
-Partner scoring helps align business goals, demonstrate partner capabilities, and even increase ROI and growth velocity if you use the model effectively.
+Scoring helps align business goals, demonstrate partner capabilities, and increase ROI and growth velocity if you use the model effectively.

 Partner scoring provides quantifiable data that can grow your business and assist you in making more informed decisions.

-The breadth of data and how it is brought together into a single community helps with investments in specific partners and the overall partner community.
+The breadth of data and how it is brought together into a single community help with investments in specific partners and the overall partner community.